 Where Is Paxos and How to Reach It

 Paxos is part of the Ionian Islands and does not have an airport.
 The only way to reach the island is by sea, usually from Corfu via ferry or private boat transfer.
+This limited access helps preserve the island’s tranquility and authentic identity.
+For many visitors, the journey from Corfu is part of the experience, offering stunning views of the Ionian Sea.

 Villages in Paxos